 1. Products, Services and Investment Criteria (Application Questions 14-16).
 The Applicant clearly demonstrated that its products will be significantly more flexible than market standards.
-When describing financial products, narratives for each product were distinct, described the circumstances under which and how frequently the best rates and terms would be available, and provided examples and comparisons to what is typically offered by the Applicant and offered by other financial institutions or investors in the Applicant's service area.
+For each product, the Applicant clearly described the circumstances under which and how frequently the best rates and terms would be available, and provided examples and comparisons to what is typically offered by the Applicant and offered by other financial institutions or investors in the Applicant's service area.
 The Applicant provided an example of how each proposed product will be used to finance a projected NMTC investment.
-For all Applicants, except those solely offering Financial Counseling and Other Services (FCOS) or purchasing loans from other CDEs, the Applicant indicated (in Question 15) that 100 percent of its QLICIs will be provided in the form of equity; equity-equivalent financing; debt with interest rates at least 50 percent below-market; or debt that otherwise satisfies at least five indicia of flexible or non-traditional rates and terms, as specified under Question 14.
+For all Applicants, except those solely offering Financial Counseling and Other Services (FCOS) or purchasing loans from other CDEs, the Applicant indicated (in Question 15) that 100% of its QLICIs will be provided in the form of equity; equity-equivalent financing; debt with interest rates at least 50% below-market; or debt that otherwise satisfies at least five indicia of flexible or non-traditional rates and terms, as specified under Question 14.
 Applicants investing in other CDEs demonstrated a high likelihood that they will pass favorable rates and terms along to the borrowers.
-Applicants purchasing loans from other CDEs committed to require the selling CDE to re-invest at least 95 percent of these proceeds as QLICIs and those loans purchased included rates, terms and/or conditions that would not be possible without the benefit of an NMTC allocation.
+Applicants purchasing loans from other CDEs committed to require the selling CDE to re-invest at least 95% of these proceeds as QLICIs and those loans purchased included rates, terms and/or conditions that would not be possible without the benefit of an NMTC Allocation.

-&lt;sup>3 A CDE that has a track record of at least three years of direct financing experience, has dedicated at least 50 percent of its direct financing dollars to Non-Metropolitan Counties over the past five years, and has committed that at least 50 percent of its NMTC financing dollars with this Allocation will be deployed in such areas.
+2 A CDE that has a track record of at least three years of direct financing experience, has dedicated at least 50% of its direct financing dollars to Non-Metropolitan Counties over the past five years, and has committed that at least 50% of its NMTC financing dollars with this allocation will be deployed in such areas.